|

 The world suffered through the First

-with Britain and France, among other countries, and joined into
+were allies with Britain and France, among other countries, and

-the majority of battles in 1918.
-At the eleventh hour of the eleventh
+joined into the majority of battles in 1918.
+At the eleventh hour

-day of the eleventh month, the allies accepted Germany's unconditional
+of the eleventh day of the eleventh month, the allies accepted

 The Honor Roll of Niles City contains

-familiar names to us today because many of the streets' names come
+familiar names to us today because many of the street names come

 from those who gave the ultimate sacrifice.